 Buying or selling technology or services?
 Licensing your content, software or other IP?
 Selling your products or services through distributors or partnerships?
 Thinking of outsourcing development or operations?
 Or building and marketing something together with another company?

 We’ll help you get the terms and incentives right for short- and long-term commercial agreements involving technology and services, from software licenses and hosting agreements to joint product development to business process and IP development outsourcing projects.

 What you do with user data – how you get it, store it, protect it, send it to others and use it – is regulated by laws and agencies in the U.S. that vary from industry to industry.
 We help you navigate issues of data privacy, data breaches, privacy policies, email and telephone marketing, and advertising – across many industries including e-commerce, accounting, financial services, consumer products and education.

-We also know privacy regulation in the EU and the U.S. Safe Harbor program, both when doing business with EU nationals and when you’re transferring data within a company or to third party service providers.
+We also know privacy regulation in the EU and the U.S., both when doing business with EU nationals and when you’re transferring data within a company or to third party service providers.